-- 1.6 An appropriate advisory should be broadcast before content that is likely to be outside audience expectations, disturb children, or offend or disturb a significant section of the audience. - 1.7 What is appropriate in each case will depend on the broadcast platform, the level of content, and the level of the broadcaster's editorial control.
-An audience advisory may be: - verbal only (on radio) - one or more of the following advisory symbols (for on-screen content): - \circ C content may offend - L language may offend - V contains violence - S sexual content may offend - an additional written, or written and verbal, on-screen audience advisory (for a stronger level of on-screen content, or content likely to disturb children) - the inclusion of helpline information, where content focuses on or depicts in detail issues such as rape, sexual violence, or suicide.
+- 1.7 An appropriate advisory should be broadcast before content that is likely to be outside audience expectations, disturb children or offend or disturb a significant section of the audience. - 1.8 What is appropriate in each case will depend on the broadcast platform, nature of the content and level of the broadcaster's editorial control.
+An audience advisory may be: - verbal only (on radio) - one or more of the following advisory symbols (for television programmes):

+C - content may offend